 These days, being green is not only good for the environment – it’s good for business!
 Let your customers and employees know that you are trying to reduce your environmental impact through your actions, and encourage them to participate.
 The Plastic Free July website has some good ideas about how to get everyone involved in creating a greener business.

-Check out our article on WA’s plastic bag ban for ideas on alternatives to plastic bags for businesses and join our Facebook group ‘I’m a small business owner in Western Australia’ to share your ideas and questions about going green with thousands of other WA business owners.
+Join our Facebook group ‘I’m a small business owner in Western Australia’ to share your ideas and questions about going green with thousands of other WA business owners.